bunimar/bunimar/README.md

 .. if you purposely try to trigger us or those close to us, you will be blocked .

-> interest ︵ dreamtale . plants / floral . undertale and aus . fnaf . batim . slendytubbies . musicals  .ᐟ
+> interest ︵ dreamtale . plants / floral . undertale and aus . fnaf . batim . slendytubbies . musicals .

 those held dearly . . .